https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_1_Docker_Intro.md

 - `Dockerfile`: This is a special file that contains all of the instructions required to build an image.
 These instructions can be anything from "install Python version 3.7" to "copy my code inside the image".

 - `Image`: This refers to the collection of all your software in one single place.
 Using the previous example, the image will include Python, Tensorflow, JAX and your code.
 This will be achieved by setting the appropriate instructions within the Dockerfile.
 - `Container`: This a running instance of an image.
-Image by themselves don't do much aside from saving the information of your code and its dependencies.
+Images by themselves don't do much aside from saving the information of your code and its dependencies.
 You need to run a container out of them to actually run the code within.
-Containers are usually meant to perform a single task but the can be used as runtimes to run software that you haven't installed.
+Containers are usually meant to perform a single task but they can be used as runtimes to run software that you haven't installed.

 Now that you have a high level idea of how Docker works it is time for you to install it.
 If you already have it installed you can skip most of the following items.